openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 There are several watchfaces to choose from that include average delta, IOB, currently active temp basal rate and basal profiles + CGM readings graph.

-Ensure notifications from AndroidAPS are not blocked on the watch.
+Ensure notifications from AAPS are not blocked on the watch.
 Confirmation of action (e.g. bolus, tempt target) comes via notification which you will need to swipe and tick.

 To get faster to the AAPS menu, do a double tap on your BG.
 With a double tap onto the BG curve you can change the time scale..